-Conditions for Hague Application
+Conditions for Hague Application:

 - The child concerned must be under the age of sixteen years

-Criminal Charges: Whether or not and when to lay criminal charges in the event a child is abducted is case specific.
-There can be both benefits and disadvantages especially when trying to negotiate a return with the other party.
+Whether and when to lay criminal charges in the event a child is abducted is case-specific.
+There can be benefits and disadvantages, especially when trying to negotiate a return with the other party.
 Some signatories take a dim view of using criminal changes and will take them into account when considering whether there can be a return.
 They can be useful to locate a child through Interpol.
-They can be very useful as leverage for return of the children, for example if the parent returns to Canada without the children.
-Overall they do not, without more, necessarily lead to the return of a child in international cases.Hague Convention applications are complicated and sometimes the law is counter-intuitive to what a parent expects.
-Legal advice is recommended.
+They can be very useful as leverage for the return of the children, for example, if the parent returns to Canada without the children.
+Overall, they do not necessarily lead to the return of a child in international cases.

 Hague Convention applications are complex.
 Expert Legal advice is recommended.